weilinear/BACKUP_weilinear.github.io/README.md

 ## License

 Feel free to adapt this theme to your site without linking back to me or including a disclaimer, although letting me know would be nice.
-The whole site is based on Jordi Pont-Tuset's site!
+The whole site is based on Dr. Jordi Pont-Tuset's and Prof. Dr. Laura Leal-Taixe's site!

 ## To run it locally
 ```